Stoner rock: Cannabis influence on the genre

 The involvement of cannabis in the creation of "stoner rock/metal" can range among bands in the genre.
 Bands such as Sleep have involved the concept of cannabis to be part of the core of their albums and songs.
 The consumption of cannabis is common in the live performances of some stoner rock/metal bands, and bands such as Electric Wizard are known to have concerts with the band members and the crowd participating in smoking cannabis.
 Dopesmoker (previously Jerusalem) by Sleep received controversy because the 60-minute song is about cannabis, which resulted in conflict with Sleep's record company.
 Some members of the genre state that "stoner rock is a style, not life," which is interpreted as the band members do not participate in smoking cannabis or are influenced by cannabis.
 However, the style of their music reflects the sound of "stoner rock/metal."
-Bands such as King Caravan and Sea of Green have come under terms with this statement.
+Bands such as King Caravan and Sea of Green have come to terms with this statement.
 Similarly, Matt Pike from the band High on Fire stated, "It's a very strong scene, but I don't think any of the stoner rock bands want to be labeled as stoner rock ...
 I might use the word 'stoner' in my lyrics, but I think we're metal, dude.
 I'd say I was crossover metal, actually, or progressive metal.
 It's kind of a tough thing to lump into a category, but I guess we get the stoner-rock label because of the whole pot thing."

 History

 Influences (1960s to mid-1980s)

 Like most subgenres of music, the origins of stoner rock are hard to trace and pinpoint.
-Nevertheless, several known progenitors and signature songs are widely credited with helping to shape the genre.
+Nevertheless, several known progenitors and signature songs are widely credited with helping shape the genre.
 Blue Cheer is considered one of the pioneers of the style; as AllMusic author Greg Prato puts it, "When talks about 'stoner rock' come up, one band that tends to get overlooked is Blue Cheer."
 According to critic Mark Deming, Blue Cheer's first album, Vincebus Eruptum, "is a glorious celebration of rock & roll primitivism run through enough Marshall amps to deafen an army," not unlike the heaviness of MC5's Kick Out the Jams and the Velvet Underground's White Light/White Heat.

 Rolling Stone claims, "What stoner rock delivers, slowed down and magnified, is the riff, the persistent legacy of Mississippi blues.
 Led Zeppelin and Black Sabbath were the first to make a monolith of it."
 Sir Lord Baltimore were called "the godfathers of stoner rock" by Classic Rock magazine, who went on to state that Leaf Hound have been cited for influencing countless bands in the stoner rock movement, including Kyuss and Monster Magnet.
 James Manning of Time Out London recognises The Beatles' "I Want You (She's So Heavy)" as "laying the foundations for stoner rock with the relentlessly spiralling outro".